Colourful sponges, some quite large, are found on the deeper reefs

 The name Horoirangi derives from the Maori name of the highest peak (Drumduan) overlooking the reserve.
 For early Maori, the hilltop was an important indicator of sea conditions: cloud covering the peak signalled imminent bad weather and sea travel was suspended.

 View the Horoirangi Marine Reserve brochure (PDF, 372K)

 Learn about the unique landforms, as well as the plant and animal life found in Horoirangi Marine Reserve.

-There are no DOC facilities in the Nelson area, however private accommodation is widely available.
+There are no DOC facilities in the immediate area, but private accommodation of all types is widely available.

 Find out how to get to the reserve, view a map showing its location and boundaries and and review the rules and regulations that must be followed once there.

 View a map and find out about the boundaries of the Horoirangi marine reserve.

 DOC maps: Discover the outdoors - DOC's key places, campsites, tracks and huts, and visitor centres on a map

 Check, Clean, Dry between waterways and stop the spread of didymo.